 • Prepare and Support Quality CTE Educators: Across the country, State CTE Directors consistently report a persistent shortage of CTE instructors.
 To address this shortage and to develop the CTE instructor workforce needed to meet the growing demand for CTE programs, teacher preparation activities authorized in current law should afford prospective teachers the opportunity to gain relevant technical training in the industry area where they intend to teach.
-Moreover, greater flexibility should be given to teacher preparation programs to recruit and support mid-career professionals seeking to transition into the classroom.
+Moreover, greater flexibility should be given to teacher preparation programs to recruit and support mid-career professionals seeking to transition into the classroom through alternative pathways to certification, while continuing to maintain high-quality standards for recruitment.
 To effectively support these efforts, Advance CTE recommends that future HEA legislation include funding and support services for CTE teacher preparation and related professional development.

-Advance CTE represents state and territory leaders of CTE through leadership and advocacy that supports an innovative and rigorous CTE system that prepares students for both college and careers.
+Advance CTE represents state and territory leaders of CTE through leadership and advocacy that supports an innovative and rigorous CTE system that prepares learners for both college and careers.
 State CTE Directors lead the planning and implementation of CTE in their respective states and these recommendations reflect their priorities.

+For more information, please contact:

+Advance CTE

-For more information, please contact: Advance CTE 8484 Georgia Avenue Suite 320, Silver Spring, MD 20910 | 301-588-9630 www.careertech.org
+8484 Georgia Avenue Suite 620, Silver Spring, MD 20910 | 301-588-9630 www.careertech.org